LacunaOmnibus/MontyLacuna/README.md

 The main goal is to help me learn Python, but I'd like to end up with a fully working package.

+## Prerequisites
+- requests
+  - pip install requests
+  - CHECK It might make sense to replace this with urllib, since it's standard.

 ## Complete
 Nothing.